Connect with us

 • If you have a fight unfair rate increases – If your premium goes up you have the right to fight it with your insurer or you can file a complaint.

-• Switch to a different insurance company – Some providers will not penalize you for accidents that weren’t your fault.
+• Switch to a different insurance company – Some providers will not penalise you for accidents that weren’t your fault.

 • At discount providers, look for discounts such as policies that bundle, taking defensive driving courses and rising your liability limits.